DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you want to help me, don't forget to endorse the add-on’s page on Nexus and write something positive for me to read (I am happy to hear from people in Discord too).
 If you want to help even more, you can donate to me (via PayPal) by pressing [here](https://www.paypal.com/donate?hosted_button_id=9K4MGQC23DRYL).

-I will post about updates for the add-on in _#updates_ channel.
+I will post about updates for the add-on in both TPF's and Wabbajack's Discord servers.

 If you just want to chat, share your beautiful screenshots, builds or performance parameters, I am still happy to see you both on Nexus and in Discord. :)